joelnewcomer/visitoconee/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.12.5 =

+Release date: 10th Ianuary 2019

+* change the JS name in order to circumveit cache problem on many WP installs
+* sorting the Media Library entries by ShortPixel optimization: also sort based on compression level
+* Fixed: case sensitive search for guid duplicates of image posts (needed for finding Polylang versions)
+* Fixed: the data-lazy-src/srcset detection for WebP
+* Improvements to the Deliver WebP options and especially messages with caveats
+* Load the ShortPixel CSS only on admin pages that need it

 = 4.12.4 =